mojolicious/mojo.js/docs/Introduction.md

 ## HTTP

-The `req` and `res` properties of the context object give you full access to all HTTP features and information.
+The `ctx.req` and `ctx.res` properties of the context object give you full access to all HTTP features and information.

 ```js
 import mojo from '@mojojs/mojo';